AJGreaves/thehouseofmouse/README.md

 1. The site to be easily navigable from any device, desktop, tablet or phone.
 For the content to look good and be useable on all of these devices.

-1. I want to learn more about the shop owner and their process, so that I can be assured I am buying from a small handmade business.
+1. To learn more about the shop owner and their process, so that I can be assured I am buying from a small handmade business.

+1. To be able to read reviews of this shop from previous customers, to build trust in my purchase.

+1. For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.

-1. I want a completely custom mouse designed and created for me either for my own collection or as a gift.
+1. A completely custom mouse designed and created for me either for my own collection or as a gift.

+1. Plenty of high quality images of the products for sale, so I have a clear idea of what I am buying and can see the quality of the products up close.

+1. To be able to easily find out all the information I need to make an informed purchase.
+I expect information about materials, measurements, safety and packaging to be available on every listing page.

+1. To be informed if I try to order more items than are available in stock.

+1. For recorded stock levels to be accurate, so there are no delays in receiving my order.

+1. A text search function so that I can quickly narrow down my search when looking for something specific.

+1. A clear terms and conditions and privacy policy.

+1. There to be a frequently asked questions page for any further questions I might have about my order.

+1. To be able to see a summary of my order on every page of the checkout process.

+1. That once I am logged in I can access my account details and update them if I need to.

+1. To be able to find information on my past orders and how to cancel an order.

-1. As a regular user of the The House of Mouse website, I expect to be able to connect to their social media channels and/or newsletter, to keep up to date with new listings on the site.
+1. To be able to connect to the businesses social media channels and/or newsletter, to keep up to date with new listings on the site.

-1. As a user of The House of Mouse website, I expect to be able to easily get in contact via a contact form.
+1. To be able to easily get in contact with the shop owner via a contact form.

-1. As a user I expect feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
+1. Feedback from the website I am using when I interact with it, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.
+Or to let me know when an error has ocurred and what to do next.

 ## Design Choices